ZhangZhuoSJTU/LINT/README.md

 ## Cite

-If you are using our dataset for an academic publication, we would really appreciate a citation to the following work:
+If you are using our technique for an academic publication, we would really appreciate a citation to the following work:

 ```
 @inproceedings{zhang2024large,